December 31, 2020

 In early 2018, I had the opportunity to work as a first mate and chef on a private catamaran charter with one of MSC's captains in the British Virgin Islands.
 By the end of that charter, I had fallen in love with tropical sailing and it wasn’t so easy to be satisfied with simply sailing after work on San Francisco Bay anymore.
 I craved new horizons, blue water, tropical breezes, warm sunshine, and nights on anchor being rocked to sleep with the sound of water lapping on the hull around me.

-In late August of 2018, sailing in messy but exhilarating conditions on the Pacific Ocean during my ASA 105/106 combination course, Captain Bill held onto my PFD as I committed my cookies to Neptune over the side.
+In late August of 2018, sailing in messy but exhilarating conditions on the Pacific Ocean during my ASA 105/106 combination course, Captain Bill clutched my PFD as I committed my cookies to Neptune over the side.
 When I finished and slumped onto my seat under the dodger, Captain Stan Lander asked me, "So, Mary, are you rethinking this sailing thing now?"
 With no hesitation, I answered, "No!"
 There was truly nowhere else I'd rather be.

 A week before the coastal course, I’d also bought my first boat – a derelict but salvageable Islander 28 – for only $910.
 I cleaned her up, made her my home, and learned that I truly loved the liveaboard lifestyle… until the seemingly endless days of cold winter rain arrived.
 I could no longer resist the call of blue water and warm sunshine and I became restless.
 It was time to get moving.